bismahashmi2/nexe-agent-internship/intermediate/multi-tool-agent/README.md

 - Some search results may contain outdated or unavailable links
 - The agent uses tools dynamically depending on user requests

+### ⚠️ Deterministic Behavior Note

+This system is LLM-driven and therefore non-deterministic.

+- Tool selection depends on model reasoning
+- Web search results may vary over time
+- Email and external APIs depend on runtime conditions

+Because of this, identical inputs may produce slightly different outputs.
+However, all outputs follow a structured tool-based workflow.

 ---

 ### 👨‍💻 Author